Here are brief descriptions of a few of the workshops we currently offer

 This truly creative process is fundamental to producing wonderful, inspiring images of the "real world".
 And it is an essential skill that all serious artists must sooner or later develop.
 This workshop helps begin that process.

-Faces (into to portraiture)
+Painting Faces (intro to portraiture)

 In this first session, we'll study how light models the various planes that make up the structure of a typical head.